xGentuso/PHPAssignment5/README.md

 ---

-**Note**: This application is part of a project exercise from "SportsPro Technical Support"
+**Note**: This application is part of a project exercise from "SportsPro Technical Support".